crisperience/nanamin-cbz-optimizer/README.md

 2. Click "Select CBZ Files" to choose files to compress
 3. Select an output directory
 4. Adjust the quality slider if needed (default: 85)
 5. Click "Compress" to start the process

+## Support the Project

+If you find Nanamin useful, consider supporting its development through [GitHub Sponsors](https://github.com/sponsors/crisperience).
+Your support helps maintain and improve the application.